McLaughlin leads Northern Arizona against Stanford after 30-point performance - WTOP News

 Stanford, California; Tuesday, 10 p.m.
 EST

-BOTTOM LINE: The Northern Arizona visit Stanford after Trenton McLaughlin scored 30 points in Northern Arizona’s 115-67 win over the S’western Assemblies Lions.
+BOTTOM LINE: Northern Arizona visits Stanford after Trenton McLaughlin scored 30 points in Northern Arizona’s 115-67 win over the S’western Assemblies Lions.

-Northern Arizona finished 6-12 on the road and 14-19 overall a season ago.
-The Lumberjacks shot 43.8% from the field and 31.2% from 3-point range last season.
+Northern Arizona finished 7-12 in Big Sky action and 6-12 on the road last season.
+The Lumberjacks averaged 11.5 points off of turnovers, 8.1 second-chance points and 2.5 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.